yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 List of participants: Jan Hein Hoogstad, Marijn Koolen, Sabrina Sauer (???), Robin Boast, Johanna Barnbeck

 **Participant No** (*Please use the same participant numbering as that used in the administrative proposal forms.*)
-Participant organisation name: UNiversiteit van Amsterdam
+Participant organisation name: Universiteit van Amsterdam
 Country: Netherlands
 Coordinator: Jan Hein Hoogstad